ChungHHuang/Capstone_project/README.md

 This is the repository of NYCDSA capstone project about hospital readmission rate.

 A goal of Affordable Health Care act is to imporve the quality of hospital care.
-Decreasing hopital readmission rates
+Decreasing hopital readmission rates.
-Hospitals with poor readmission performace are financially penaliezed
+Hospitals with poor readmission performace are financially penaliezed.

 Definitions of hospital readmission from CMS.
 All-cause unplanned readmissions that happen within 30 days of discharge from the initial admission.